 Make a conscious effort to notice your own biases — question your gut reaction to news, ideas, information and people.
 Learn from yourself, and examine the roadblocks you’re naturally putting up.
 What might you be missing?
 What’s another perspective you can imagine?
 Talk to others and learn from their biases too, especially teenagers!

 2. Scan from the outside in

 As a leader, you’re already seeking out news and information that might affect your work and your industry, but that’s not enough.
 You need to look outside of your industry to discover the ideas and innovations that might disrupt your organization — or provide a great opportunity.
 Pick up a magazine from an unrelated industry.
-Follow someone Twitter who focus on topics you’re normally not interested in.
+Follow someone on Twitter who focuses on topics you’re normally not interested in.